grqz/grqz/README.md

 ## Hi, I'm GRQZ
 Here should be something random:
-Google `cwd` and you can find that `getcwd()` actually stands for "get [chronic wasting disease](https://en.wikipedia.org/wiki/Chronic_wasting_disease)", a deer disease.
-Invoke it with care.
+Did you know?
+I created this repo just to keep my Github contribution graph green.
+I use another email as `user.email` so that people can't see my real contributions(except for prs/issues).

-Last Update: 2025-06-13 18:14:56.640158+00:00
+Last Update: 2025-06-14 00:53:18.518232+00:00